azamat-murzagalin/repreferences/README.md

     editor.commit()
     ```

-    Similar to Shared preferences, it returns Boolean value signaling if commit was successful.
+    Similar to SharedPreferences, it returns Boolean value signaling if commit was successful.
 And be aware that commit() writes all data in the same thread that called it, so you have to care about it by yourself

 * Use apply function:
     ```kotlin